wixtoolset/wix3/src/chm/documents/bundle/authoring_bundle_package_manifest.html.md

       </Fragment>
     </Wix>

-Now let&apos;s add an install condition to the package so that it only installs on x86 Windows XP and above.
+Now you can add an install condition to the package so that it only installs on x86 Windows XP and above.
 There are [built-in variables](bundle_built_in_variables.html) that can be used to construct these condition statements.
 The highlighted section shows how to leverage the built-in variables to create that condition:

 <pre>    &lt;?xml version=&quot;1.0&quot;?&gt;
     &lt;Wix xmlns=&quot;http://schemas.microsoft.com/wix/2006/wi&quot;&gt;